-I certainly had my share of luck, and the world has changed a lot in the last 10 years, but it has mostly changed in ways that make it easier for college students to land business internships abroad.
+I certainly had my share of luck, and the world has changed a lot over the previous 20 years, but it mostly has changed in ways that make it easier for college students to land business internships abroad.
 A few practical tips:

 - Start with associations.
 The U.S. and Canada have chambers of commerce in many countries abroad.
 These groups may offer

 internships in their own offices or even help connect you with their members.
 Start searching at American Chambers of Commerce Abroad worldwide directories.

 Other informal groups, such as newcomers clubs for expatriates, maintain email listservs and may be open to an emailed introduction with a résumé attached.
 Job classifieds for dozens of countries appear on local expat websites.

-And, this magazine’s website, www.transitionsabroad.com, maintains a list of links to expatriate sites where you can network online or set up in-person interviews.
+And, this magazine’s website, Transitionsabroad.com, maintains a list of links to expatriate sites where you can network online or set up in-person interviews.

 - Work through your college alumni network.
 International alums of U.S. and Canadian colleges may be eager to get in on the